Organization of the MPI-IE

 The Max Planck Institute of Immunobiology and Epigenetics (MPI-IE) focuses on two key areas of modern biology: Immunobiology and Epigenetics.

-The MPI-IE is organized in five departments, plus one joint appointment between the University of Freiburg and the MPI-IE. Each department of the MPI-IE is headed by a director, also named ‘senior group leader’.
+The MPI-IE is organized in five departments.
+Each department of the MPI-IE is headed by a director, also named ‘senior group leader’ who is a Scienctific Member of the Max Planck Society.

-In addition, currently 11 group leaders conduct research at the MPI-IE. They are either department-associated or department-independent.
+In addition, ten research groups are currently active at MPI-IE, as well as 1 emeritus research group.
+They are either department-associated or department-independent.
 All groups are considered equivalent.
 They have their own budget and pursue – within the framework of the MPI-IE – their research fully independently.
 Group leader positions are established for five plus four years and are attractive career-building appointments.
-Central scientific infrastructure units and the administration complement the MPI-IE. Part of these 11 researchs groups are also a joint university/MPI-IE research lab as well as the Emeritus research group of former Director Rolf Kemler.
+Central scientific infrastructure units and the administration complement the MPI-IE.

 Scientific Infrastructure and Administration

-The central decision-making body of the MPI-IE is the management board (“Kollegium”), comprising the directors and the senior executive manager.
-It meets on a bi-weekly basis.
-The management board establishes the general scientific and administrative policies and promotes long-term developments of the MPI-IE. The management board and the head of Administration interact closely with the Max Planck Society in Munich regarding budgetary, personnel, and policy issues.
+The central decision-making body of the MPI-IE is the management board (“Kollegium”), comprising the directors and the head of administration executive manager.
+It meets on a regular basis.
+The management board establishes the general scientific and administrative policies and promotes long-term developments of the institute.

-Once a month all group leaders, heads of the scientific infrastructure, heads of the administration, representatives of post-docs and PhD students come together in the so-called ‘Faculty Meeting’.
+Regulary all group leaders, heads of the scientific infrastructure, the administration, representatives of Postdocs, PhD students and other staff bodies come together in the so-called ‘Faculty Meeting’.
 These meetings faciliate internal communication and provide the opportunity for exchange and discussion in a cooperative atmosphere.